 That last shot of Ji Min crumpling outside the hospital room, is so poignant to me.
 I really feel for him.
 He’s deathly afraid to lose Woo Joo, but he’s also terrified of losing Eun Soo.
 Poor, sweet man with such a big heart.

 As with the previous scene where Eun Soo talked with Woo Joo about the truth of her prison past, I like the way Eun Soo puts the focus on Woo Joo, and couches everything in the light of how grateful she feels for Woo Joo.
-I really like this empathetic, understanding quality about Eun Soo. ❤️

 STUFF THAT WAS OK